The algebraic cheap rebuilding property: Introduction

+The sequence~$\sfH_*(\IF)$ is a bootstrappable property of residually finite groups (Proposition~\ref{prop:bootstrappable H}), whereas~$\sfT_*$ is not (Remark~\ref{rem:T not bootstrappable}).
 While the rank of homology is bounded by the rank of the chain module, the situation is more complicated for torsion in homology.
 The main estimate is given by a result of Gabber: Let~$(X,\partial)$ be a chain complex consisting of finitely generated based free $\IZ$-modules.
 Then